Antiviral services across Wales

-The National Antiviral Service Cymru (NAVS) is co-ordinating the supply of treatments for COVID-19 for the most vulnerable individuals across Wales who have not been admitted to hospital is being co-ordinated by NHS 111 Wales.
+The supply of treatments for COVID-19 for the most vulnerable individuals across Wales who have not been admitted to hospital is being co-ordinated by NHS 111 Wales.
 You can access the Self-Referral Portal here.

-Healthcare professionals can access further information via the NAVS healthcare professionals site.
+Healthcare professionals can access further information via the healthcare professionals site.

 COVID-19 treatment for people in the community

 Treatment for COVID-19 is available for people who are not in hospital but who are considered at highest risk of becoming severely ill and being admitted to hospital.
 It is recommended that these treatments are started within 5 days of your symptoms starting to be of most benefit.

-Click here for access to the NAVS Self-Referral Portal if you believe you are eligible for antiviral treatment after testing positive for COVID-19 and you are a Welsh resident.
+You can access the Self-Referral Portal here if you believe you are eligible for antiviral treatment after testing positive for COVID-19 and you are a Welsh resident.